 There are numerous benefits and reasons for the Japanese to use Kombu or dried kelp in their dishes.
 Though this is optional, I believe adding this ingredient makes a difference.
 It makes it more authentic when cooking aromatic sushi rice.

-It’s left to you to decide, but if you ask me, I like doing so because Kombu infuses a subtle umami fragrance and taste to the rice.
+It's left to you to decide, but if you ask me, I like doing so because Kombu infuses a subtle umami fragrance and taste into the rice.

 4 Add less water than required.

-Yes, you have to add 10% less water while cooking sushi rice because the sushi vinegar seasoning of salt, vinegar, and sugar you will be adding contains some moisture.
+Yes, you must add 10% less water while cooking sushi rice because the sushi vinegar seasoning of salt, vinegar, and sugar you will be adding contains some moisture.

 5 Create your own sushi vinegar.

 You always have to add sushi vinegar for seasoning to cook sushi rice.
 The right proportion and blend of sugar, salt, and rice vinegar give your sushi rice the perfect salt, sweet and sour taste.

 However, to get the right taste, add mild-flavored rice vinegar and not just any vinegar.
 The flavor will not be suitable or the same if you add strong vinegar.

 When you dissolve the sugar, add the ingredients into a bowl and heat it in a microwave.
 Alternatively, you can use a bottle of seasoned sushi vinegar or sushizu (すし酢) to save time.